BEASST: Behavioral Entropic Gradient based Adaptive Source Seeking for Mobile Robots: Unity-ROS Simulation and Results

 \textit{Results:} We quantitatively evaluate BEASST's performance across different environments.
 Our framework successfully completes source-seeking missions by efficiently balancing source-seeking and exploration, outperforming state-of-the-art methods.
 Before delving into the results, we want to explain Behaviorsploration, a variation of Infosploration~\cite{CN-JR-CH:21} that is used as one of our comparison baselines.
 In this framework, we replace Shannon entropy with BE as the information gain metric.
 Our objective is to examine the resulting behavior of robots while SS without any parametric tuning for $\alpha$, thereby illustrating the importance of principled tuning.
 Essentially, the framework uses frontier-based method and uses BE to find the most perceived informative region using a fixed $\alpha$ to locate the source.
 We use $\alpha = 0.8$ and $2.0$ as these values have been shown in ~\cite{AS-CN-SM:24}, to produce effective and diverse exploration behaviors.
 Our set of baselines therefore, includes Infosploration~\cite{CN-JR-CH:21}, Behaviorsploration (fixed $\alpha = \{0.8, 2.0\}$), and Random Frontier Based Exploration (purely random frontier selection when no signal is detected).
 Each environment was tested over ten trials per scenario, varying source placements, robot initial positions, and number of sources.
 We measured total time taken and total path length.
-Table~\ref{tab:Comparison_with_different_methods} shows that in environments with consistently detectable signals (e.g., 8-room), BEASST outperforms Infosploration by reaching sources 30 to 50 seconds faster across ten runs for different models.
+Table~\ref{tab:RAL_BEASST_Comparison_with_different_methods} shows that in environments with consistently detectable signals (e.g., 8-room), BEASST outperforms Infosploration by reaching sources 30 to 50 seconds faster across ten runs for different models.
 This improvement stems from BEASST's adaptive tuning, enabling aggressive steps with reliable source signals.
 We set $\alpha_{max} = 2.5$ and $\alpha_{min}=0.5$ in these experiments to prevent gradient overshoot.
+Furthermore, in environments with intermittently available source signals (32-room, DARPA SubT), BEASST significantly outperformed all other methods by effectively balancing exploration and source seeking.
+Figure~\ref{fig::RAL_BEASST_histogram_scenarios} and Table~\ref{tab:RAL_BEASST_Comparison_with_different_methods} quantitatively highlight BEASST's advantages.
+In the SubT environment, our framework achieved an approximate 15\% reduction in total path length and located the source 180 to 200 seconds faster.
+This improvement is primarily due to the dynamic and adaptive reweighing of uncertainty using our adaptive tuning mechanism: quick, decisive movements in high-confidence regions and cautious, exploratory behavior in low-confidence regions.
+Similarly, in the 32-room environment, BEASST also demonstrated a significant reduction in time taken to locate the source and total path length. {We also assessed a noisy gradient implementation in the DARPA SubT Challenge and 32-room environments for two signal models.
+Specifically, we added zero-mean Gaussian noise, $\vect{\omega} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ where $\|\vect{\omega}(t)\| \leq 1$, truncated to enforce bounded magnitude in accordance with Lemma~\ref{lem:robustness}.
+We see that compared to the noise-free BEASST, the noisy-gradient variant increases path length and time by $~12-15 \%$ but in average still outperforms the noise-free benchmarks ($5-11\%$) as shown in the Table~\ref{tab:RAL_BEASST_Comparison_with_different_methods}.
+These results show the effectiveness of our approach and are consistent with Lemma~\ref{lem:robustness}: additive gradient errors causes a performance loss but do not break convergence.}